 If you are not sure whether you should start taking this medicine, talk to your doctor.

-Before you or your child starts to take it
+Before you start to take it

-Have allergies to any other medicines, foods, preservatives or dyes.
+Tell your doctor if you have allergies to any other medicines, foods, preservatives

-Have a skin rash or any bone problems.
+a skin rash or any bone problems

-Have liver or blood problems.
+or blood problems

-Is pregnant or plan to become pregnant or are breast-feeding.
 Your doctor can discuss with you the risks and benefits involved.

-If you or your child have not told your doctor about any of the above, tell him/her before you or your child starts taking
+If you have not told your doctor about any of the above, tell them before you start

 Taking other medicines

-Replacement of electrolytes (like potassium) is still required during therapy with Cystagon capsules.
+Replacement of electrolytes (like potassium) is still required during therapy with

-How to take Cystagon capsules
+How to take CYSTAGON